SeanShubin/condorcet/README.md

 In a Condorcet method, the 2 voters could accurately express their vote, and not cause B to defeat A.

+Instant runoff voting does not meat condorcet criteria, it works like this:

+    Ballots are initially counted for each elector's top choice, losing candidates are eliminated,
+    and ballots for losing candidates are redistributed until one candidate is the top remaining choice of a majority of the voters.

+The problem with this is that since only the top choices are counted each round, candidates closer to the consensus preference can be the first ones eliminated.
-To further illustrate the problem with instant runoff voting, consider a contrived case with 10 candiates.
+To illustrate this, consider a contrived case with 10 candidates.
-Each voter has their pet preference, which is relatively unknown.
+Each voter has a relatively unknown preference.
+Each voter would settle for B instead of their preference.

     2 A B C